Guest Blog by Liz Davies

 The Benefits of Exercise for Cancer Patients

-colon cancer, breast cancer and even rare cancers like papillary mesothelioma.
+as well as diabetes.
+It is very important for cancer patients to not stay sedentary; initiating some form of exercise can improve recovery.
+This is true for all types of cancers including colon cancer, breast cancer and even rare cancers like papillary mesothelioma.
 As always it is important to consult a doctor before beginning an exercise regimen.
 Consulting an exercise specialist is a great way to get some help in creating an exercise program that is specifically tailored to individual needs.

 People who are just beginning an exercise routine can start with flexibility exercises, which is basically just stretching.
 Any type of movement maintains mobility and simply staying flexible is very important if you are not ready for more vigorous exercise.
+Exercises like tai chi, yoga, and pilates are great forms of flexibility exercises to try.

 If someone is up for a little more activity, aerobic exercises like walking, jogging, or swimming may be a good idea.
 Exercises like these can burn calories and also reduce one’s chances of having a heart attack, stroke, or diabetes.